Department of Justice

 In addition, electrical and gas-fitting work must be performed in accordance with minimum standards.
 This regulation is in place to ensure the integrity of our built environment and the amenity of that environment.

-In Tasmania the key people involved in each step of the process of building or renovating are required to be accredited:
+In Tasmania the key people involved in each step of the process of building or renovating must be licensed:

-Homeowners and Building Owners generally do not have to know what is in the codes, but they must ensure that if they are building or renovating a home or building in Tasmania that they use an accredited building practitioner and licensed tradespeople to do each part of the process.
+Homeowners and building owners generally do not have to know what is in the codes, but they must ensure that if they are building or renovating a home or building in Tasmania that they use a licensed building practitioner and licensed tradespeople to do each part of the process.

-Firstly, talk to the person doing the work and explain your concerns.
-If that doesn't resolve the issue there is a dispute and complaint process that may assist.
+But if issues arise, firstly, talk to the person doing the work and explain your concerns.
+If that doesn't resolve the issue there is a dispute and complaint process that may help.

 In Tasmania, Building Practitioners have a legal right to security of payment.
 Timelines apply to payment and you must follow them.

-Electricians, Plumbers and Gas-fitters are not accredited but are licensed under the Occupational Licensing Act.
-Information on this licensing can be found on the Licensing and Accreditation section.
+Electricians, Plumbers and Gas-fitters are licensed under the Occupational Licensing Act 2005.
+Information on this licensing can be found under Licensing.